A$_\infty$ deformations of extended Khovanov arc algebras and Stroppel's conjecture: Hochschild cohomology and deformations for Koszul-dual algebras Hochschild cohomology and deformations for Koszul-dual algebras

-\begin{theorem} Let $Q$ be any finite quiver, let $I \subset \Bbbk Q$ be any two-sided ideal and let $R$ be any reduction system satisfying the diamond condition for $I$.
+\begin{theorem}[{\cite[Thm.~7.1]{barmeierwang1}}] Let $Q$ be any finite quiver, let $I \subset \Bbbk Q$ be any two-sided ideal and let $R$ be any reduction system satisfying the diamond condition for $I$.
 Then there is an equivalence of deformation problems between \begin{enumerate} \item deformations of the associative algebra $A = \Bbbk Q / I$ \item deformations of the ideal $I$ \item deformations of the reduction system $R$. \end{enumerate} \end{theorem}

 This result can be obtained by ``replacing'' the bar resolution of $A$, used in the classical formulation of associative deformations in terms of the Hochschild cochain complex equipped with the Gerstenhaber bracket \cite{gerstenhaber}, by the Bardzell--Chouhy--Solotar resolution \cite{bardzell,chouhysolotar} associated to a reduction system and studying the deformation theory on the resulting smaller cochain complex.
-Theorem \ref{theorem:equivalence} gives a practicable description of the full formal deformation theory of $A = \Bbbk Q / I$ and a useful particular case (for first-order deformations) is the following result.
+Theorem \ref{theorem:equivalence} gives a practicable description of the full formal deformation theory of $A = \Bbbk Q / I$.
+A special case, corresponding to the case of first-order deformations, is the following result.

 \begin{corollary}[{\cite[Cor.~7.44]{barmeierwang1}}] Let $A = \Bbbk Q / I$ and $R$ be any reduction system satisfying the diamond condition for $I$.
 Then $\HH^2 (A, A)$ is isomorphic to the space of first-order deformations of $R$ modulo equivalence. \end{corollary}